DaviParma/Login-Registration/README.md

 # Login-Registration
-Example of a login and registration page
+Example of a login and registration page.

 Details about the page:
 - Mobile responsive